 Toy photos do not need a lot of space or expensive props to get brilliant outcomes.
 Mini versions of everyday objects like for example, twigs, leaves, grass, barks, flowers, moss, etc., from your garden or backyard can be used to create a jungle scene indoors.
 Sand and mud can be procured from the outdoors.
 Kitchen items like salt, sugar, other household items like cotton, etc., can be used to create sandy and snowy landscapes.

-Besides, if you are interested in craftworks, you can create dioramas that can be used as props for the toys.
+Besides, if you are interested in craftworks, you can create custom sets or dioramas that can be used as props for the toys.
 These can give the toy photography a more realistic look and add a great natural mood to the scene.
 You can also use a digirama as background initially if you do not want to use dioramas or you are not able to procure props to create the scene for toy photography.

 - Diorama: A diorama is a model or a miniature version or a three-dimensional replica of a large figure, landscape, object, or structure.
 It can be considered a mini film set that can be used to photograph your toys.